Modi tells Xi relations are stable, differences manageable

 India and China fought a border war in 1962.

-India also is concerned about China’s moves to build strategic and economic ties with its neighbors, Sri Lanka, Nepal, Bangladesh and the Maldives.

-Xi will be visiting Nepal at the conclusion of his visit to India on Saturday.
+India also is concerned about China’s moves to build strategic and economic ties with its neighbors Sri Lanka, Nepal, Bangladesh and the Maldives.
+Xi will visit Nepal on Saturday.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.